forcedotcom/salesforcedx-vscode/docs/_articles/ja/soql/soql-builder.md

 ## Launch SOQL Builder

 Launch SOQL Builder from within a Salesforce DX project.
+How you launch SOQL Builder depends on if you have an existing `.soql` file or if you plan to create one.

 ### Prerequisites

 - In VS Code, open a Salesforce DX project.
 - Authorize the org whose objects you want to query.

+### Open an Existing SOQL File in SOQL Builder

 DX projects have a sample `accounts.soql` file in the `<project-folder>/scripts/soql` directory.
 However, you can create and store your `.soql` files in any directory.